makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   confirm this
 * The OpenAI GPT and GPT2 series of models
   * provide the opportunity to analyze two effects:
-    * increasing the sizes of both the data set and the architectures simultaneously; and
+    * increasing the sizes of both the data set and the architectures simult
     * training the same model with low-quality data versus high-quality data
   * can generate fake text that appears to the human to be real
   * media attention because of the potential for their misuse